 A good tussle with a worthy opponent can be satisfying and fun - but ultimately can get in the way of the greater good.
 This is especially true when traditional enemies are actually working towards a common goal, and there is no better example than the age-old feud between IT and marketing.

-Whereas IT tend to treat marketers as flaky creative types, swanning in from business lunches with no real understanding of the efforts involved in maintaining the back-end of the business.
+No-one knows why the feud started.
+Perhaps a hungry marketer mistakenly ate an IT coworkers’ lunch and it snowballed from there.
+What we do know is that marketers have a tendency to treat IT as servile tech wizards – marketing need data and they need it yesterday, if not sooner.
+Meanwhile, IT tend to treat marketers as flaky creative types, swanning in from business lunches with no real understanding of the efforts involved in maintaining the back-end of the business.

 Fundamentally different worldviews

-IT has to think of customer service
+IT must consider customer service

-Marketers have to be increasingly tech savvy
+Marketers must be increasingly tech savvy

 When two become one

 While there might be still be a little way to go until the relationship is at the harmonious level it needs to be, all signs suggest that for IT and marketing, there is movement in the right direction.